christophedc0/blog.iety.xyz/ansible.md

     - debug: msg="The variable is {{ path.stdout }}."
 ```

+- Use `when` to decide when to run this task depending on other tasks/variables.

+- Use `changed_when`or `failed_when`to decide when to run this task depending on changes or fails.

+- Use `ignore_errors` to true if the task could give an error, but you don't care about it and want to continue.

+- Use `tags` to be able to only execute that specific task from cli.
+Use this sparingly.

 ## Use variables for specific tasks

 I will use the variable "{{ ansible_os_family }}" to determine weither the package to install Apache is "httpd" (centos, redhat) or "apache2" (debian,ubuntu).